 Located at the confluence of the Mississippi and Minnesota rivers in the state capital of Saint Paul, Historic Fort Snelling tells the stories of 10,000 years of human history, from Native Americans and the fur trade to the fort’s role as a training center for Civil War troops.
 Today, visitors can tour the 1820s-era fort and the grounds and learn about the area’s history through displays and interactive.
 Fun fact: Musket demonstrations are offered daily.

 Thank you for entering the Summer Fun on the Great River Road Giveaway!
-We’ll be selecting a new winner every month, so be sure to keep an eye on your email to see if you’ve won.
+We’re picking a new winner every month, so be sure to keep an eye on your inbox to see if you’ve won.

-In the meantime, get ready for your summer trip along the Great River Road:
+Here’s some helpful info to help you plan your summer road trip along the Great River Road:

 The Great River Road, the National Scenic Byway dedicated to the Mississippi River, has received notice that eight of its states’ byways have been designated “All-American Roads” by the Federal Highway Administration.